John Kelly (actor): Life and career

-He would start off the 1940s by playing Pete Hawks in the 1940 Universal movie serial The Green Hornet, which starred Gordon Jones in the title role.
+Kelly would start off the 1940s by playing Pete Hawks in the 1940 Universal movie serial The Green Hornet, which starred Gordon Jones in the title role.
 Also in 1940 he had a small role in the first of the Bob Hope and Bing Crosby "Road" films, Road to Singapore.
 The following year, Kelly played the feature role of Buffalo Bill Oxenstern in the Warner Bros. comedy, Three Sons o' Guns.
 He also had a featured role, that of Knockout Riley, in the 1941 sports film, The Pittsburgh Kid.
 In 1942 he was featured in the role of Snork in Jail House Blues, directed by Albert S. Rogell.
 That same year he also appeared in Moontide, in the featured role of Mac.
 Moontide was directed by Archie Mayo and Fritz Lang, and starred Jean Gabin and Ida Lupino.
-Kelly would reprise the role of John L. Sullivan, which he had earlier played in 1936, in the 20th Century Fox musical, My Gal Sal, starring Rita Hayworth and Victor Mature.
-Over the next few years Kelly would only play smaller roles in such films as No Time for Love (1943), Coney Island (1943), Sweet Rosie O'Grady (1943), Up in Arms (1944), Wing and a Prayer (1944), and Nob Hill.
-He would have his next featured role in the 1945 B-film, The Tiger Woman, in the role of Sylvester.
+Kelly reprised the role of John L. Sullivan, which he had earlier played in 1936, in the 20th Century Fox musical, My Gal Sal, starring Rita Hayworth and Victor Mature.

+Over the next few years Kelly would play small roles in such films as No Time for Love (1943), Coney Island (1943), Sweet Rosie O'Grady (1943), Up in Arms (1944), Wing and a Prayer (1944), and Nob Hill.
+His next featured role was in the 1945 B-film, The Tiger Woman, in the role of Sylvester.
 In 1946 he had the featured role of Sammy in Joe Palooka, Champ, the first film in the Joe Palooka series.
 After small roles in Blue Skies (1946), The Mighty McGurk (1947), and Ladies' Man, Kelly played the role of the Sheriff in the 1947 British drama, Captain Boycott.
 Kelly's final role would be in the featured role of Lt.
 Commander Stark in the espionage drama, Sofia, starring Gene Raymond.
 The film was released after Kelly's death.

+Death

 Kelly died on December 9, 1947, in Los Angeles, California.